GSA/automate.fedramp.gov/content/documentation/ssp/7-generated-content.md

 #### Components as a Basis for System Inventory

-NIST\'s approach to component-based system modeling is to reduce redundancy of information and increase flexibility.
-NIST accomplishes this with separate component and inventory item modeling.
+OSCAL's approach to component-based system modeling is to reduce redundancy of information and increase flexibility.
+OSCAL accomplishes this with separate component and inventory item modeling.

 This is a one-to-many relationship: one component to many inventory item instances.